manvirag/tech_learning_tinkering/hld/DB_schema.md

 - Then write only big entities.
 Like user, reservation etc.
 - Then after that deepdive into each bit entity like user.
     - check with help of given or asking, what are the things related to users.
+    - find the small surrounding of that event like star.
+    - find the attribute , which can be changes to new tables.
 - divide into 1:m, 1:1, m:m
 - in case of 1:m -> m will have foreignn key of 1
 - in case of m:m -> create another table so that it can be break down into 1:m and m:1, that table contain the primary key of both tables.
+    - like employee, role and employee_role tables
 - we can first write all entitities, write their Id and foreign key , then later populate attributes.
 - later on denormalise if require for efficiency.
 - Learn about different product and their scheme with above red-gate.com for all mentioned above, red-gate have all those.
+    - or better to learn about different type or part or feature of system design, different type of business like authentication, subscriptionbased, payment